Children (composition): Chart performance

 French nightclubs began playing the imported record from Italy in 1995, making France one of the first countries to popularize the track.
 Spreading through the underground from clubs to, eventually, the radio, it was licensed there by an independent record label in November 1995.
 Spain and Italy itself were the other early adopters that brought the track into clubs.
 Club charts in these countries signalled "Children"'s popularity to other countries: In Denmark, club and radio play followed the single's release, while in Belgium radio play only followed by crossing over from club play, and in the Netherlands radio play was the primary factor in the single's promotion.
 In Germany, a domestic release came after demand built up from club play through promotional releases from the UK and Italy.

-In the US, major airplay included pioneering Los Angeles-area dance music station "Groove Radio 103.1," which used "Children" as its first-ever track on 21 June 1996.

 In the United Kingdom, BBC Radio 1 did not play "Children" on its daytime playlist at first, though Radio 1 DJ Pete Tong did play it for three weeks in a row on his Essential Selection program in 1996.
 Tong's appointing it Essential Tune of The Week each week for three weeks in a row culminated in a frenzied bidding war amongst UK major record companies.
 Meanwhile, Kiss FM was among the first to play it, even using it in one of the station's minute-long television commercials.
 "Children" reached the number two position on the UK Singles Chart prior to promotion and marketing, and became the year's eighth best-selling single.